 As this is a highly complex area of the law, this policy cannot list all situations in which the anti-kickback or false claims laws may apply.
-Therefore, individuals should promptly refer their questions to the Compliance Officer or a member of the Corporate Compliance Committee.
+Therefore, individuals should promptly refer their questions to the Compliance Officer.

-SUBJECT: Corporate Compliance Program: Business Interactions With Vendors & Potential Referral Sources Reference N0:205 Date Created: 03/26/2015 Last Review Date:
+SUBJECT: Corporate Compliance Program: Business Reference Original Date Created:

+Interactions With Vendors & Potential N0:205 09/01/1987

-Referral Sources Ver: 2 06/24/2015
+Referral Sources Last Review Date:

+Ver: 4 04/08/2025

-Page 3 of 9 Subcategory: Administrative
+Page 3 of 8 Subcategory:

+Compliance/Governance